Fr4nk4/Fr4nk4/README.md

 ## About Me

-* 🎓 Third-year Information Security student at University of Information Technology (UIT) - VNU-HCM
+* 🎓 Third-year Information Security student
 * 🔍 Seeking a SOC internship
 * 🔐 Passionate about security
 monitoring, digital forensics, and incident response